 - Best for: General liability, Business Owner’s Policies (BOP), and home-based businesses across 40+ industry verticals.

-- Note: While its digital tools are top-tier, Trustpilot scores are lower due to the friction typical of large, legacy institutions.
+- Note: While its digital tools are top-tier, Its processes carry the friction typical of large, legacy institutions, which is the trade for its breadth of coverage.

 2. Next Insurance — Best for Online Experience & Affordability